Published:

 2.1 QR code with payment page

-2.2 Tap to Pay (smartphone as terminal)
+2.2 Tap to Pay (Smartphone as a terminal)

 2.3 Mobile card terminal